finalwebsites/backup4wp/README.md

 ## Features
 * Super fast, a backup from a 500MB website takes only seconds!
 * Optional: Download your backups and use the ZIP file for the site import in Local (by Flywheel)
-* Quick setup, using email credentials from existing plugins like Easy SMTP, WP Mail SMTP or Sendgrid
+* Quick setup, using email credentials from existing plugins like MailerSend SMTP or WP Mail SMTP
 * Apache user can authenticate via login/password or IP address
 * Backup with a single mouse click (full or partly backups)
 * Exclude themes, plugins or media files